Age Discrimination and Early Retirement Incentives in Texas

 Picture courtesy of freedigitalphotos.net

-Adam Kielich is an labor law attorney, divorce lawyer and principal attorney at The Kielich Law Firm in Bedford, Texas.
+Adam Kielich is a Texas age discrimination lawyer, divorce lawyer and principal attorney at The Kielich Law Firm in Bedford, Texas.
 The Kielich Law Firm represents clients in employment law and family law matters across the Dallas and Fort Worth area.
 Attorney Adam Kielich helps clients with employment discrimination, wrongful termination, overtime pay, FMLA, contested and uncontested divorce, modifications, QDROs and more.